 Now, Let’s talk about the weekend lunch recipe I prepared.

-For this garlic tandoori roti’s vegan version, I recommend using margarine instead of butter.
-You can also use ghee insted of butter which everyone’s favorite.
-I totally understand for some people using ghee makes a huge difference in taste it does make a huge difference, but for us it’s perfectly fine.
+If you are not vegan, then you can also use ghee instead of butter which everyone’s favorite.
+I totally understand for some people using ghee makes a huge difference in taste it does make a huge difference, but for us, it’s perfectly fine.
 We are not so fussy about ghee.
 However, we are always free to use what we like.
 Right? 🙂

 Related**: Exotic Potato Stuffed Tandoori Roti**

 I have used garlic along with dried fenugreek as a topping on tandoori roti.
 These two ingredients just give it a wow factor.
 We can say its icing on the cake.

 For me, herbs are always great, either fresh or dried.
 My favorites are dried herbs especially dried fenugreek leaves, and this is something hard to resist.
 Whenever I smell dried fenugreek leaves, I would follow it the same way mice followed bagpiper.
 I would call this recipe a win, because my 2 year old picky eater loved this one 🙂

 What are important cooking tips to make the best Garlic Tandoori Roti?

 - Dry roast kasuri methi for 2 minutes in a pan over low heat, it would enhance the flavour of roti.

 - You can also add 2-3 tablespoons of yogurt to the dough mixture.